-All collected Manila clams (Ruditapes philippinarum) belonging to shell length class 28-36 mm were opened (34 stations of 39 investigated stations harboured Manila clams with adequate shell length) and gill samples were excised.
+All collected Manila clams (Ruditapes philippinarum) belonging to shell length class 28-36 mm were opened (34 stations out of 39 investigated stations harboured Manila clams with adequate shell length) and gill samples were excised.
 Five gills from clams with identical lengths were pooled and weighed for analyses of Perkinsus infection levels as determined by the FTM (fluid thioglycolate medium) assay (Ray 1966).
-Depending on clam availability, between two and six pools (except one pool in a single station, no. 21) were obtained.
-For induction of prezoosporangia (hypnospores), gill samples were placed in separate 15-ml tubes containing 9.5 ml FTM supplemented with 66 μ g·ml-1 streptomycin, 32 μ g·ml-1 penicillin G and 40 μg·ml-1 nystatin (final concentrations), to prevent bacterial and fungal activity.
+Depending on clam availability, between 2 and 6 pools (except 1 pool in a single station (n°21)) were obtained.
+For induction of prezoosporangia (hypnospores), gill samples were placed in separate 15 mL tubes containing 9.5 mL FTM supplemented with 66 $\mu$ g mL-1 streptomycin, 32 $\mu$ g mL-1 penicillin G and, 40 $\mu$ g mL-1 nystatin (final concentrations), to prevent bacterial and fungal activity.
 The tubes were incubated at room temperature for 7 days, in the dark.
-After incubation, the samples were stored at 4 °C until hypnospore enumeration.
-To lyse tissues, samples were centrifuged at 664 g for 10 min.
-Pellets were added with 5 ml 2 N NaOH, and incubated at 60 °C for at least 1 h.
-This step was repeated before pellets were rinsed twice with 10 ml 0.1 M phosphate-buffered saline (PBS).
-Final pellets were resuspended in 1 ml PBS and hypnospores were counted twice using a Malassez counting chamber.
+After incubation, the samples were stored at 4°C until hypnospore enumeration.
+To lyse tissues, samples were centrifuged at 2500 rd/min (664 g) for 10 min.
+Pellets were added with 5 mL 2N NaOH, and incubated at 60°C for at least 1 hour.
+This step was repeated before pellets were rinsed twice with 10 mL 0.1 M phosphate-buffered saline (PBS).
+Final pellets were resuspended in 1 mL PBS and hypnospores were counted twice using a Malassez counting chamber.

-The concentration of Perkinsus was correlated to the different variables of the environment (Pearson correlation, after verifying normality of residuals), and was compared among the four spatial groups (Kruskal-Wallis test due to heteroscedasticity) and between the two axes, i.e. between the two sub-areas of the lagoon (Student's t-test) (STAT-ISTICA 7 software, Statsoft Inc., Tulsa, Oklahoma, USA).
+The concentration of Perkinsus was correlated to the different variables of the environment (Pearson correlation, after verifying normality of residuals), and was compared among the four spatial groups (Kruskal Wallis test due to heteroscedasticity) and between the two axes, i.e. between the two subareas of the lagoon (Student t-test) (Statistica 7 software).